albipuliga/ItaloCode/README.md

 # Italian Cuisine Inspired Programming Language

 ## Project Overview
-This  aims to create a simple, user-friendly programming language based on C, inspired by Italian cuisine and language.
+This project aims to create a simple, user-friendly programming language based on C, inspired by Italian cuisine and language.
 It's designed to make programming accessible and engaging, especially for Italian speakers and culinary enthusiasts.

 ## Features
 - **Culinary-Themed Syntax**: Utilizes Italian culinary terms for programming constructs, making it intuitive for our target audience.